Why do I need to go through a conviction history review?

 ii) If you are applying for a position with regular access to patients at a health care facility (as defined in Health and Safety Code Section 1250), you are required to disclose an arrest under any section as specified in Penal Code Section 290; or

-iii) If you are applying for a position with access to drugs and medication at a health facility (as defined in Health and Safety Code Section 1250), you are required to disclose an arrest under any section specified in Health and Safety Code Section 11590.
+iii) If you are applying for a position with access to drugs and medication at a health care facility (as defined in Health and Safety Code Section 1250), you are required to disclose an arrest under any section specified in Health and Safety Code Section 11590.

 Note: candidates for positions as peace officers or for positions with a criminal justice agency (as defined in Penal Code Section 13101) are subject to disclosure requirements.